abstractsun/braindump/README.md

 ## License

-[GPL version 3](https://www.gnu.org/licenses/gpl-3.0.html), or, at your option, any later version
+With a few exceptions, braindump is licensed under [GPL version 3](https://www.gnu.org/licenses/gpl-3.0.html), or, at your option, any later version.

+The following files are under different licenses.
+See their respective source files:

+- `./.scripts/sync_git`

 ## See also